Guide to Banff and Jasper National Parks

 Been eyeing the turquoise lakes and snow-capped mountains of the Canadian Rockies?
 It’s time to stop daydreaming and plan your visit!
-A road trip through Banff and Jasper National Parks offers endless beauty, a variety of outdoor adventures and convenient camping options.
+A campervan road trip through Banff and Jasper National Parks offers endless beauty, a variety of outdoor adventures and convenient camping options.
 You can even spot wildlife, raft the glacier-fed rivers and relax in hot springs.
 And the best part?
-You can get to Banff in just 1.5 hours from our Calgary depot, opening spring 2019.
+You can get to Banff in just 1.5 hours from our Calgary camper van rental location .

 These parks are popular though in the summer months.
 As such, you’ll want to be mindful of these tips to ensure you’re Rocky Mountain adventure goes smoothly.

 Finding a camping spot in Banff and Jasper